 We got out of the car and Neal stretched.
 “Here we go again,” he said.
-“You sure you won’t just let me shoot this thing?”
+“You sure you want to bring the kids?”

-“I’m sure,” Julian said, scowling out between the trees.
+“I’m sure,” Julian said, serenely scanning the trees.

-“Alright ladies, if this all goes terribly, terribly wrong just remember in the few seconds before you’re devoured that I voted to shoot this thing and be done with it,” Neal said.
+“Alright ladies, if this all goes terribly, terribly wrong just remember in the few seconds before you’re devoured that I voted to leave you in the car,” Neal said.

 Georgia set her jaw.
 We all walked out into the woods.